mychrisdangelo/DjangoErrorHelperLLDB/README.md

 To install:

 1. Save all the files to your '~/Documents' directory.
 2. Move the .lldbinit file to your '~' directory.
-Start XCode.
+Start Xcode.
+3. From Xcode create a breakpoint where you receive a Django response to a variable named "data".
+Add a breakpoint action to this breakpoint: debugger command "dde".